Common Toilet Problems

-- Difficult to flush – Toilets that don’t completely flush may need adjusting, may be partially plugged, or the toilet is old and needs to be replaced.
+- Difficult to flush – Toilets that don’t completely flush may need adjusting, they may be partially plugged, or it is old and needs to be replaced.

 - Lead Bend Failing – A lead (pronounced led) bend is a short piece of pipe installed on toilets up until the 1920s.

 - A toilet is a home’s largest water user.
 New efficient toilets are those designed after 2004.
 These can save you water and money.

 - Toilets are available as 2 pieces, 1 piece, round front, elongated, wall-hung, and ADA compliant.
 Homeowners can choose models with features ranging from water-saving high-efficiency, choice of flush methods, and pressure-assisted flushing, to LED lighting and warm air drying.

 - ADA compliant toilets are those that are in compliance with the American Disabilities Act.
 These toilets offer a slightly higher seat height which is often easier for those with disabilities.

 - Our experienced technicians carry Toto and Gerber brand toilets on their trucks, in round, elongated, and ADA-compliant styles.